Dirst/oopatterns/src/design_principles/decorator/README.md

 ### DECORATOR
 Too cloudy theorethic definition.
-Provides a way to have an extendable object - decorator, which can use other decorated objects to extend itself.
+Provides a way to have an extendable object(Decorated), which can use other objects(Decorated/Decorator) to extend itself.
-This objects can be used on it's own as well as within decoratora as decorated objects.
+This 1st object can be used on it's own as well as within decorators;

 #### Example
 In this example We have Geometric figures that can have additional states.